citation-style-language/documentation/variants/citeproc-js-csl.rst

 Jurisdiction constraint list
 ----------------------------

-First, the CSL schema has been extended in accordance with the proposed `URN:LEX`_ standard for a uniform resource namespace for sources of law.
+The CSL schema has been extended in accordance with the proposed `URN:LEX`_ standard for a uniform resource namespace for sources of law.
 This standard provides a concept of "jurisdiction" that suits the requirements of legal